chris-short/chrisshort.net/content/post/docker-is-dead/index.md

-description = "Aside from Uber, I can't think of a more utilized, hyped, and well funded Silicon Valley startup (still in operation) fumbling as bad as Docker did in 2017." draft = false slug = "docker-is-dead" tags = ["open source", "docker", "containers", "kubernetes", "moby"] title = "Docker, Inc is Dead" image = "/docker-inc-is-dead/docker-is-dead.png" aliases = [
+description = "Aside from Uber, I can't think of a more utilized, hyped, and well funded Silicon Valley startup (still in operation) fumbling as bad as Docker did in 2017." draft = false slug = "docker-is-dead" tags = ["open source", "docker", "containers", "kubernetes", "moby", "container"] title = "Docker, Inc is Dead" image = "/docker-inc-is-dead/docker-is-dead.png" aliases = [